 The College of The Albemarle Medical Laboratory Technology Program prepares individuals with the knowledge and skills necessary to perform routine clinical laboratory procedures in chemistry, hematology, microbiology, and immunohematology that may be used in the maintenance of health and diagnosis/treatment of diseases.
 The COA Medical Laboratory Technology Program mission is to provide education and training in the field of clinical laboratory science while maintaining high standards of instruction and service delivery.
 This is accomplished by providing theory and clinical experiences in a professional environment that is conductive to the diverse learning needs of students.

 Graduates may be eligible to take examinations given by the Board of Registry of Medical Technologists of the American Society of Clinical Pathologists or the National Certifying Agency.
-College of The Albemarle is currently seeking accreditation from the National Accrediting Agency for Clinical Laboratory Science - 8410 West Bryn Mawr Ave., Suite 670, Chicago, IL 60631-3415, (773) 714-8880.
+College of The Albemarle is fully accredited from the National Accrediting Agency for Clinical Laboratory Science - 8410 West Bryn Mawr Ave., Suite 670, Chicago, IL 60631-3415, (773) 714-8880.
 Upon the college earning accreditation, graduates will be eligible to take the American Society of Clinical Pathology Board of Registry exam, or another certifying exam, to become national certified as a Medical Laboratory Technician/Clinical Laboratory Technician.

 Complete and submit a written COA Application for Admission.

 Bring or send an official high school transcript and official post-secondary transcript (if applicable).